The R package COMPoissonReg supports Conway-Maxwell

 --

-Elapsed: 1.28 sec Sample size: 387 raw interface
+Elapsed: 1.24 sec Sample size: 387 raw interface

 LogLik: -627.1672 AIC: 1266.3345 BIC: 1290.0850

-column has been added to
+Optimization Method: BFGS Converged status: 0Notice that an additional Fixed column has been added to

-the display, indicating that the coefficient gamma
+the display, indicating that the coefficient gamma is

-column is set to the
+fixed.
+Furthermore, its Estimate column is set to the

-initial value and the columns SE
+initial value and the columns SE, z-value, and

-.
+p-value are set to NA.
 This model achieves a

 similar log-likelihood value as our first attempt using

-but does not exhibit signs of numerical
+L-BFGS-B but does not exhibit signs of numerical

 issues.